richard-scryber/PaperworkDayDocs/docs/init_config.md

 This will create an initialize a new iframe, add it to a wrapping div and then append it to the container with id 'paperwork'.

+If the container is not provided, or cannot be found then an error will be raised in the console and false returned from the `init` function.

+## More options

 More options can be provided to change the appearance and behaviour as below.

 <dl>